 Helping MIS Majors Get Great MIS Careers

 The focus of Dr. Firth's teaching and student advising is all about helping MIS majors (and often other majors) get great MIS careers.
-As a Senior Manager in the Information Systems consulting practice of KPMG in San Francisco, Dr. Firth helped his clients solve their business problems.
+As a Managing Director in the Information Systems consulting practice of KPMG in San Francisco, Dr. Firth helped his clients solve their business problems.
 Now Dr. Firth helps his students get great careers, often in this very same Information Systems consulting world.

 One major local company where MIS majors go is ATG (Advanced Technology Group) and their Missoula Solutions Center.
 Dr. Firth has been covered in several media sources for these efforts:

 The Missoulian (March 2014): "IT consulting firm expands, offers big-city opportunity in Missoula"

 Montana High Tech News (April 2015): "ATG: Missoula High-Tech Firm Finds Montana Lifestyle Attracts Talent, Fortune 1000 Clients"

 David is the producer and cameraman for The Giving, an emotionally powerful documentary that chronicles the difficult journeys of six women from the time they learn of their pregnancy to the signing of adoption papers.
 "The Giving" explores how and why these women make what is perhaps the most difficult decision a mother could face.
 Pulling their stories from the shadows of society, this film shatters the myth of the careless, abandoning birthmother, and reveals, once again, that courage and selflessness are found in the most unassuming places.

 The Giving - #1 ranked and rated Adoption DVD on Amazon.com.

 Four time documentary film festival Best Documentary.

 For more detail and to purchase go to www.TheGiving.info